michel-tricot/embedded-test/apps/nextjs/README.md

    npm run dev
    ```

-   The Next.js app will run on `http://localhost:3001` (or next available port)
+   The Next.js app will run on `http://localhost:3001`

 3. **Make sure the backend server is running:**
    ```bash